stainsby/dga-sync/README.md

 **syncByPackageId(packageId, options, andThen)**

-`packageId` - the ID of the package'
+`packageId` - the ID of the package/dataset

 `options` - an object with the following options: